Python Service Overview#

 context = request.capability_context_data

-code = await self._generate_with_domain_knowledge(task, context)
+code = await self._generate(task, context, prompts)

-# Incorporate error feedback if retrying
+# Use error feedback on retries

 if error_chain:

-code = await self._fix_errors(code, error_chain)
+code = await self._improve_with_errors(code, error_chain)

 return code